matsim-org/matsim-libs/contribs/carsharing/README.md

 ### Usage
-Main method of the `RunCarsharing` class takes only the config file as an input in order to run the carsharing module.
+IntersectionTest method of the `RunCarsharing` class takes only the config file as an input in order to run the carsharing module.

 ### Models